segmentio/segment-docs/src/guides/filtering-data.md

 Note that destination flags are **case sensitive** and match the destination's name in the docs (for example, "AdLearn Open Platform", "awe.sm", or "MailChimp").

-While it is possible to filter data to a data warehouse, the syntax to do so is different.
-For more details refer to the [Warehouse FAQs](https://segment.com/docs/connections/storage/warehouses/faq/#can-i-selectively-filter-dataevents-sent-to-my-warehouse-based-on-a-property) for more details.
+The syntax to filter data to a data warehouse is different.
+Refer to the [Warehouse FAQs](/docs/connections/storage/warehouses/faq/#can-i-selectively-filter-dataevents-sent-to-my-warehouse-based-on-a-property) for more details.

 ## Destination filters